 4. Use a protective car seat travel bag with wheels

-5. Use a car seat roller or trolley
+5. Use a rolling car seat cart or trolley

 6. Wheel your child, car seat, and carry-on suitcase in one

-A more economical solution, you can use a car seat strap that attaches your child’s FAA-approved car seat to your rolling carry-on.
+Alternatively, you can use this specialty luggage strap that attaches your child’s FAA-approved car seat to your rolling carry-on bag.
 It enables you to roll your child strapped in her car seat through the airport along with one carry-on suitcase.

-7. Use car seat alternatives instead of a car seat
+7. Use a car seat alternative instead of a car seat

 If you’d really like to travel light — but without compromising safety on the plane or on the road at your destination, consider this combination.